-The meaning then expanded beyond advertising and revolutionised branding after Trout, along with Al Reis, published their classic book “Positioning: The Battle of Your Mind” in 1981.
+The meaning gradually expanded beyond advertising and ultimately revolutionised branding after Trout, along with Al Reis, published their classic book “Positioning: The Battle of Your Mind” in 1981.

 Brand positioning is about owning a unique position in the mind of the target consumer

-It is a strategic document that is primarily internally focused, helping shape and guide innovation, marketing, commercialisation and sales strategies.
-This articulation typically addresses the following key questions: who the target customer is for the product/service, what need(s) are satisfied with this product/service, and reason(s) to believe this product will satisfy the need(s).
+It is a strategic document that is primarily internally focused, helping shape and guide innovation, marketing, commercialisation, and sales strategies.
+This articulation typically addresses the following key considerations: who the target customer is for the product/service, what need(s) are satisfied with this product/service, and the reason(s) to believe that this product will satisfy their need(s).

 To some extent, positioning, at least as described by Trout and Reis, can be seen as an art.
-But there is a lot more to positioning than merely reflecting a position in the minds of consumers.
+But there’s a lot more to positioning than merely reflecting a position in the minds of consumers.

 Fundamentally, brand positioning stands at the heart of marketing strategy.
 It provides the direction for strategic and tactical activities that will help an organisation’s products and services stand out amid the many alternatives consumers could choose.

-Your brand positioning might have the following goals.
-To be seen by the consumer as:
+Your brand positioning might have the goal of being seen by the consumer as:

 - Good value